aidswidjaja/study/docs/commerce/ch1/unit2.md

 A consumer will usually purchase food and small essentials at their local convenience store or shopping arcade. *Unless you live in Chatswood!
 I love the library so much!
 It's so close to the Chatime!*

-The Spitroast at Artarmon, NSW, Australia.
-Now closed and replaced by a knockoff but at least they still sell marathon spring rolls.
+*The Spitroast at Artarmon, NSW, Australia.
+Now closed and replaced by a knockoff but at least they still sell marathon spring rolls.*
 ![Spitroast](http://www.easyoverc.com/shop_images/120_0.jpg)

 2. ### Regionally

 Department stores, discount department stores and supermarkets are located in regional shopping complexes.
 They are located under one roof and provide lots of parking.

-The Westfield in Chatswood, NSW, Australia.
-A nice place to *cough cough* study with friends... next to the KFC and the Optus store
+*The Westfield in Chatswood, NSW, Australia.
+A nice place to *cough cough* study with friends... next to the KFC and the Optus store*
 ![Westfield](http://www.grm.latrade-batam.com/wp-content/uploads/2015/11/project-westfield-chatswood-01.jpg)

 3. ### Interstate or globally

 Customers now can purchase goods from interstate or globally.
 This is made possible due to gloablisation and technology.

-NomNomz Plush Dog Toy | Pineapple on eBay, available from Peregian Beach, Qld, Australia
+*NomNomz Plush Dog Toy - Pineapple on eBay, available from Peregian Beach, Qld, Australia*
 ![Pineapple](https://i.ebayimg.com/images/g/SsIAAOSwWflaF6sb/s-l300.png)